wimblerobotics/Robotics_Book/book/chapters/calibrating_odom.md

 1. Place the robot in a known position and orientation.
 Before you move the robot, mark its current position.
-The easy way to do this is to use your phone with a built-in compass app, or to mark the robot's current position with a piece of tape by putting it on the ground beside one of the wheels at the bottom of the wheel where it touches the ground.
+The easy way to do this is to use your phone with a built-in compass app and place the phone on the surface of your robot and don't move it until you are done calibrating, or to mark the robot's current position with a piece of tape by putting it on the ground beside one of the wheels at the bottom of the wheel where it touches the ground.
 You are going to rotate the robot in place and you want to try to rotate the robot 360 degrees